yueyu19/yueyu19.github.io/_teaching/projection.md

 ---
-title: 'Projections: Why are they useful and how to compute them'
+title: 'Projection: Why is it useful and how to compute it'
 collection: teaching
 type: "Convex optimization"
 permalink: /teaching/projection